dotnet/EntityFramework.Docs/entity-framework/core/querying/basic.md

 ---
 # Basic Queries

-Learn how to load entities from the database using Language Integrate Query (LINQ).
+Learn how to load entities from the database using Language Integrated Query (LINQ).

 > [!TIP]
 > You can view this article's [sample](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/core/Querying) on GitHub.